Scaling Mechanisms

 5. Systems innovation leadership

 The most ambitious African scaling ventures are not just building businesses.
 They are building markets - creating demand that did not exist, establishing distribution infrastructure that competitors subsequently use, and setting regulatory precedents that reshape the rules of the game for everyone who follows.
-This systems-level ambition requires a different kind of leadership development than operational management training provides.
+The substantive treatment of the Meadows leverage-points framework - and where in the leverage hierarchy the highest-impact interventions sit - sits in Feedback Loops; the implication for scaling-support design is that this systems-level ambition requires a different kind of leadership development than operational management training provides.

 6. Scale-up alumni models and peer-to-peer networks